stephband/scribe/README.md

 ## Scribe data

 Scribe consumes <a href="https://github.com/soundio/music-json/">Sequence JSON</a>.
-Here's an example of the horn lead sheet for So What:
+Here's an example of the horn part for So What:

 ```json
 {